Homemade Biscuits the Old-Fashioned Way

 Ingredients for Homemade Biscuits

-- All Purpose Flour – This recipe uses all purpose flour rather than self-rising flour.
+- All Purpose Flour – This recipe uses all-purpose flour rather than self-rising flour.
 Generally, self-rising flour contains aluminum from the baking powder.

 - Baking Powder – I always use baking powder without aluminum.
 Most of the time it can be found at your local grocery store.
-This is what gives the rise to the biscuits.
+This is what gives rise to the biscuits.

 - Salt – This adds flavor to your biscuits.